cuappdev/volume-ios/Volume/Analytics/Events.md

 # Events

-TODO: Update this to reflect latest analytics updates for notifications
+TODO: Migrate to latest Firebase, these custom parameters have been deprecated and are not being tracked.

 | Name | Slug  | Description  | Parameters |
 |---|---|---|---|
 | StartOnboarding | start_onboarding | Begins onboarding process | |